Heritage Distilling at Talking Cedar

 This new location was slated to open this summer as a distillery and tasting room, but with the need for hand sanitizer during this time, HDC and the Chehalis Tribe worked quickly to change course and retrofit the distillery equipment to produce hand sanitizer.
 Heritage Distilling's production floor at Talking Cedar is now in action with the production of HDC Hand Sanitizer, with the capacity to produce up to 600,000 gallons of sanitizer a month.

-Once fully open to the public this summer, Talking Cedar facility includes a large scale Heritage Distilling distillery, tasting room, retail operations, the distillery’s patented Cask Club® and its unique and patent-pending hands on program called My Batch®, where customers are involved in the making of their own spirits in the distillery under the guidance of Heritage distillers.
+Once production is fully up and running Talking Cedar facility includes a large scale Heritage Distilling distillery, tasting room, retail operations, the distillery’s patented Cask Club® and its unique and patent-pending hands on program called My Batch®, where customers are involved in the making of their own spirits in the distillery under the guidance of Heritage distillers.
 Production at the distillery includes whiskeys mashed, fermented and distilled on site using majority Washington grown grains.
 In addition, HDC’s full line up of vodkas, gins, rum and flavored spirits, including HDC’s very popular BSB® – Brown Sugar Bourbon, will be made on site.

 The Talking Cedar facility is also home to the Chehalis Tribe’s very own Talking Cedar craft brewery, tap room, restaurant and event space.
 The 35,000 square foot facility houses one of the largest craft distilleries west of the Mississippi River and one of the largest craft breweries in the Pacific Northwest.
 The distillery can produce nearly 10,000 barrels of whiskey per year and nearly 1.5 million proof gallons of other spirits.
 The brewery houses a brand new automated 60-barrel brewing system.